Premium Only Content

 Op.
 2 heralds Barber’s mature voice – a deft combination of lyrical beauty, clear formal control and personal expressiveness.
 It stands alongside Barber’s other early chamber works, testifying to his gift for shaping emotional content into compact, architecturally informed structures.
 For listeners interested in Barber’s evolution, Op.
 2 offers a key window into the stylistic transition from his early years of study to the more expansive, romantic moods of his later string and orchestral music.

-Dear listeners, you have the opportunity to support the channel:
+Dear listeners, you can support the channel:

 -